Soul Vessels and Tailpipes

 Imagine having no say.
 No voice.
 This is the most important and challenging thing for men to wrap their heads around.

-Imagine being told by the state that regardless of the circumstance of your pregnancy or your physical, emotional, and financial status, you have no say in your pregnancy after reaching the six week marker.
+Imagine being told by the state that regardless of the circumstance of your pregnancy or your physical, emotional, and financial status, you have no say in your pregnancy after reaching the six-week marker.

-You will have that baby, whether you want to or not.
-Whether you can care for it or not.
+You will have that baby whether you want to or not.

-it.
+It.
 Does.
 Not.
 Matter.

 You have no say.